 - M.U.P.
 Urban Design (32 credits)

 - M.S. in Arch.
 (48 credits)

-- MLA II (36 credits)

 - M.S. in Sustainability in the Urban Environment (30 credits)

-The M.S., M.L.A.
-II, and M.U.P. have been registered by the New York State Education Department.
+The M.S., and M.U.P. have been registered by the New York State Education Department.
 They are also accredited, as are other graduate programs at The City College, by the Middle States Association of Colleges and Secondary Schools.